fredboys/Escape-room/README.md

 ## Local deployment
 To test the app locally, the terminal within VScode was used.
 The steps to run this:

-* In your project workspace folder, open a terminal
+* Start from installing the chrome extension then clicking the green gitpod button in YOUR forked repository
+* Include the pip3 install -r requirements.txt
+* Creating env.py
+    * EMAIL_HOST_PASSWORD=<YOUR_VALUE>
+    * DEFAULT_FROM_EMAIL=<YOUR_VALUE>
+    * EMAIL_USERNAME=<YOUR_VALUE>
+    * SECRET_KEY=<YOUR_VALUE>
+    * CLOUDINARY_URL=<YOUR_VALUE>
+    * DEV=TRUE
+* Migrate so the database starts up python3 manage.py migrate
+* Create a super user so you can make the rooms in the admin and other things  python3 manage.py createsuperuser
-* Run the command: python3 manage.py runserver
+* Start the server python3 manage.py runserver
-* Hit the 'open browser' button or visit http://localhost:8000/ in the browser.
 * Use the website as usual.

 A local database was used for most of the local deployment usage, since it was necessary for the automated tests to run.
 However, the switch to using the production database could be easily made, in case migrations needed to be performed or otherwise.
-Furthermore, in the development version, DEBUG was set to False, so error messages would show follow.
+Furthermore, in the development version, DEBUG was set to False, so error messages would show.

+## Create a Fork

+* On GitHub.com, navigate to the repository.
+* In the top-right corner of the page, click Fork.
+* Select an owner for the forked repository.
+* By default, forks are named the same as their upstream repositories.
+You can change the name of the fork to distinguish it further.
+* Optionally, add a description of your fork.
+* Choose whether to copy only the default branch or all branches to the new fork.
+For many forking scenarios, such as contributing to open-source projects, you only need to copy the default branch.
+By default, only the default branch is copied.
+* Click Create fork.

 ## Production delpoyment
-Eacape room is deployed to Heroku, using an ElephantSQL Postgres database.
+Escape room is deployed to Heroku, using an ElephantSQL Postgres database.
 To duplicate deployment to Heroku, follow these steps:

-* Fork or clone this repository in GitHub.
+After you have forked the project for your own, continue these steps as follows -

 * You will need a Cloudinary account to host user images and static files.
 * Login to Cloudinary.
 * Select the 'dashboard' option.